 The best Luang Prabang boutique hotels to book to absorb the history, culture and beauty of this well preserved UNESCO World Heritage listed old town include handsome French colonial-era residences of late kings, a former royal summer house, and the old French Governor’s residence of the 1900s.

-Lovely Luang Prabang received its UNESCO World Heritage listing for its rich architectural and artistic heritage and outstanding ensemble of buildings erected over several centuries, in both the traditional Lao urban vernacular and sacred architecture of its wooden structures and glittering mosaic-covered pagodas (or ‘vats’ as they’re called in Laos), and the European styles of the colonial era of the 19th and 20th centuries when Laos, along with Cambodia and Vietnam, was a protectorate of French Indochina.
+Lovely Luang Prabang received its UNESCO World Heritage listing for its rich architectural and artistic heritage and outstanding ensemble of buildings erected over several centuries, in both the traditional Lao urban vernacular and sacred architecture of the town’s wooden structures and glittering mosaic-covered pagodas (or ‘vats’ as they’re called in Laos), and the European styles of the colonial era of the 19th and 20th centuries when Laos, along with Cambodia and Vietnam, was a protectorate of French Indochina.

 In the heritage-listed old town these two distinct architectural traditions sit side by side, forming a remarkably beautiful built heritage and a well-preserved historical townscape that is unmatched in Southeast Asia and in harmony with the natural environment – the Mekong River, surrounding mountains, and the ‘wetlands’ that are home to a network of ponds used for farming fish and growing vegetables.